Machines and Tools - Wood processing techniques

 • aligning and pressing the ends of the elements

-• adhesive curing
+• strengthening the adhesive

 joint in teeth